Chronos and Kairos: Mosfire Observations of Post-Starburst Galaxies in z~1 Clusters and Groups: Targets and Observations

 \section{Targets and Observations}

-The subject of this study is the galaxy population in and surrounding two large scale structures (LSSs) at $z\sim0.8$ drawn from the Observations of Redshift Evolution in Large Scale Environments (ORELSE; \citealt{lub09}) survey.
-The ORELSE survey is a massive ongoing photometric and spectroscopic campaign dedicated to mapping out and characterizing the galaxy population in and around $\sim$20 large scale structures at $0.7\le z \le1.3$.
-These two LSSs were chosen from the full ORELSE sample to be the maiden fields for MOSFIRE observations due to (a) their similarity in redshift, (b) their similar extensive coverage in optical/NIR imaging and optical spectroscopy, (c) their encompassing the full range of properties of LSSs targeted by the ORELSE survey at these redshifts, and (d) falling at a redshift where the H$\alpha$ $\lambda$6563\AA\ and the [NII] $\lambda$6585\AA\ features are comfortably situated away from bright OH lines in the J-band sky.
+The subject of this study is the galaxy population in and surrounding two large scale structures (LSSs) at $z\sim0.8$, SG0023 and RXJ1716, drawn from the Observations of Redshift Evolution in Large Scale Environments (ORELSE; \citealt{lub09}) survey.
+The ORELSE survey is a massive ongoing photometric and spectroscopic campaign dedicated to mapping out and characterizing the galaxy population in and around $\sim$20 large scale structures at $0.6\le z \le1.3$.
+These two LSSs were chosen from the full ORELSE sample to be the maiden fields for MOSFIRE observations due to (a) their similarity in redshift, (b) their similar extensive coverage in optical/NIR imaging and optical spectroscopy, (c) their encompassing the full range of properties of LSSs targeted by the ORELSE survey at these redshifts, and (d) falling at a redshift where the H$\alpha$ $\lambda$6563\AA\ and the [NII] $\lambda$6583\AA\ features are comfortably situated away from bright OH lines in the J-band sky.
 The optically-selected SG0023 supergroup at $z\sim0.83$ is comprised of at least five distinct groups ($\sigma_{v}<550$ km s$^{-1}$) characterized by relatively low dynamical masses ($\log(\mathcal{M}_{vir}/\mathcal{M}_{\odot}) = 12.7-13.9$), a lack of discernible diffuse X-ray emission originating from a hot medium \citep{rum13}, and a galaxy population primarily composed of star-forming and starbursting galaxies \citep{lub09}.
 In stark contrast, the massive ($\log(\mathcal{M}_{vir}/\mathcal{M}_{\odot})=15.2$), X-ray selected RXJ1716 cluster at $z\sim0.81$ is characterized by a strong, regular diffuse intracluster medium (ICM) emission ($L_{X,\ bol}=9.3\pm0.4\times10^{44}$ ergs s$^{-1}$; \citealt{vikhlinin02}; Rumbaugh et al.\ 2016), though with low level, but significant, structure near its outskirts, a core of massive ($\log(\mathcal{M}_{\ast}/\mathcal{M}_{\odot}) > 11$), quiescent members, and a large overall fraction of quiescent member galaxies\footnote{When referring to a particular cluster or group, the definition of a ``member galaxy" is given in Table \ref{tab:LSSs}.
 For LSSs, a member galaxy is defined more loosely as simply a galaxy in the redshift range of that LSS within the spatial constraints of our DEIMOS coverage.} ($\sim50$\%) to the stellar mass completeness limit of the spectroscopic survey ($\log(\mathcal{M}_{\ast}/\mathcal{M}_{\odot})\ge 10$).
+However, despite what appears to be an evolved, isolated structure, the LSS appears to house appreciable spatial and velocity sub-structure and estimates of its halo mass from lensing \citep{clowe98} and X-ray \citep{ettori04} ($3-4\pm1\times10^{14}$ $\mathcal{M}_{\odot}$) are both considerably below the estimate made from the dynamics of its member population (see Table \ref{tab:LSSs}) indicating at least a moderate departure from virialization.
 The general properties of the member groups and cluster of the two LSSs are given in Table \ref{tab:LSSs}.
 In this section we briefly discuss the imaging and spectroscopic data taken of these LSSs and their surrounding fields.